digexp/MACM-SDK-android/README.md

 }
 ```

+### Sample app

+To install and run the sample app 'AndroidSDKTestApp':
+* clone this Git repostiory
+* import it in Android Studio
+* the app can now be built and run from Android Studio as any other porject

 ## Getting started
 ### Authentication

 Authentication with the remote server can be done in two ways:
 #### Authentication with the credentials of the application

-The username and password are harcoded in the application and the following constructor should be used:
+The username and password are hardcoded in the application and the following constructor should be used:

 ```java
 // create a service instance with application credentials